Kolu-J/1073Android1/README.md

 ---

 *   I was born in Liberia, which is in west Africa.
-*   I have two sisters and zero brothers.
+*   I have no pets.
 *   I can't stand when people don't use their common sense.

 ---